awsdocs/aws-php-developers-guide/doc_source/kinesis-example-data-stream.rst

 List existing Data Streams connected to Kinesis
 ===================================================

-List all the existing Data Streams using the following code sample.
+List the first 10 Data Streams from your AWS account in the selected region.
+Use the returned `HasMoreStreams` to determine if there are more streams associated with your account.

+To list your |AKS| streams, use the :AKS-api:`ListStreams <API_ListStreams>` operation.

 **Imports**